Nam Jim Jaew Recipe (Thai Chili Sauce)

 I also like it with:

-This sauce tastes best the day it’s made, but you can keep leftovers in an airtight container in the fridge for up to 3 days.
+This tastes best the day it’s made, but you can keep leftovers in an airtight container in the fridge for up to 3 days.

 The toasted rice powder will continue to absorb liquid and thicken the sauce over time.
 If it becomes too thick, stir in a splash of lime juice or a little water before serving.